iotshaman/typescript-primer/README.md

 **compilerOptions.lib**

 This property is used to configure what javascript features are available at compilation time.
-If your development platform has a new-ish version of NodeJS, then you can use one of the more modern versions of javascript; if you development platform is using an older version of NodeJS, you may need to use an older version of javascript to prevent compiler errors.
+If your development platform has a new-ish version of NodeJS, then you can use one of the more modern versions of javascript; if your development platform is using an older version of NodeJS, you may need to use an older version of javascript to prevent compiler errors.

 For a full list of available "lib" options, please [click here](https://www.typescriptlang.org/tsconfig#lib).

 **compilerOptions.module**

 This property is used to configure what program is used for "module resoulution".
-Module resolution is how typescript knows where to look when you reference 3rd-party libraries.
-When using NodeJS, you will almost for sure want to use "commonjs", but if you are compiling typescript in an environment other than NodeJS, you may need to change this value (other common options are "system" and "umd").
+Module resolution is how the typescript compiler knows where to look when you reference installed dependencies.
+When using NodeJS, you will almost for sure want to use "commonjs", but if you are compiling typescript in an environment other than NodeJS, you may need to change this value (other common options are "system" and "umd", but you do not need these if you are using NodeJS + typescript).

 For a full list of available "module" options, please [click here](https://www.typescriptlang.org/tsconfig#module).